 Costume-Con 39 Vaccination and Pandemic Policy

 The pandemic of SARS-CoV2, commonly called COVID-19, continues, more or less as expected.
-The US Federal government has repeatedly extended the public health emergency, most recently on 4/13/2022.
+We are slowly shifting into the endemic phase.
+After repeatedly extending it, the US Federal government has announced that it will end the public health emergency on May 11, 2023 (3 weeks after the convention).

 The Public Health Department of Santa Clara County, where Costume-Con 39 will be held, still recommends masks for indoor events.
-We see signs that another surge is in progress (May 2022), and the city of San Jose has reinstated the indoor mask mandate for employees (5/10/2022).
-We will always follow or exceed the county, state, and federal recommendations at the highest level.
+We are still seeing a mixture of Covid, influenza and RSV in the community, and hospitals are at or near capacity.
+So we still need to be careful and we will always follow or exceed the county, state, and federal recommendations at the highest level.

 Attendance, including staff, will be capped to allow for adequate social distancing.